From Budapest to €70 tickets — all to know about the Champions League 2026

 The 2026 UEFA Champions League final will take place at the Puskás Aréna in Budapest, Hungary.
 UEFA officially selected the stadium as the host venue for Europe’s biggest club football match during a meeting held on 22 May 2024 in Dublin, Ireland.

-The stadium is regarded as one of Europe’s modern football arenas and has already hosted several major UEFA events.
+The stadium is regarded as among Europe’s modern football arenas and has already hosted several major UEFA events.
 It previously staged the 2023 UEFA Europa League final, UEFA Euro matches, the UEFA Super Cup, and several Champions League group stage matches.

 Puskás Aréna has a capacity of approximately 67,000 spectators, making it one of the largest football venues in Central Europe.
-The venue is named after legendary Hungarian footballer Ferenc Puskás, who also has FIFA's award for best goal of the year dedicated to him.
+The venue is named after legendary Hungarian footballer Ferenc Puskás, after whom FIFA’s annual goal-of-the-year award is also named.

 Champions League final date and time